alejandro-bulgaris/movie-search-api-exercise/README.md

 # Movie Search REST API Exercise

 ## System requirements for REST API and front-end UI
-- Linux Ubuntu OS.
+- Linux Ubuntu OS (20 LTS or later).
 Any of the below should work:
-  - Windows Subsystem for Linux version 2 `WSL 2` is the recommended approach that is a lightweight virtualized Linux environment that is using Hyper-V under the hood
+  - Windows Subsystem for Linux version 2 `WSL 2` is the recommended approach that is a lightweight virtualized Linux environment that is using Hyper-V under the hood.
   - Other virtual machines like `VMware`, `VirtualBox` or `Vagrant` with Linux ubuntu OS
   - Laptop with Linux ubuntu OS
 - [Java 17](https://www.oracle.com/java/technologies/downloads/) or [OpenJDK 17](https://openjdk.org/projects/jdk/17/) or later